syncfusion/blazor-docs/src/inplace-editor/in-place-editor/controls.md

----
-title: "Blazor In-place Editor | featured components list"
-component: "In-place Editor"
-description: "This section provides the list of Blazor components supported by Blazor In-place Editor as a built-in and injectable module."
----

 # List of components

 In-place Editor renders various components based on the `Type` property and the Editor components should be rendered inside the In-place Editor.
 Also, need to configure the two-way binding between the In-place Editor and its EditorComponent.
 It is used to update the EditorComponent value into the In-place Editor component.